saitejavanamala/Portfolio/SQL/SQLAnswerBook.md

 110. What are the different syntax of subqueries?
 111. What is a correlated subquery?
 Give one example.
-111. What is a self- contained subquery?
+111. What is a self-contained subquery?
 111. What are the properties of a correlated subquery?

 111. What is an APPLY operator?
+Give one example.
+* Both the left and right operands of the APPLY operator are table expressions.
+The main difference between these operands is that the right_table_source can use a table-valued function that takes a column from the left_table_source as one of the arguments of the function.
+The left_table_source can include table-valued functions, but it cannot contain arguments that are columns from the right_table_source.

 111. How is an APPLY operator different from a Join?
+* Cross Apply is equivalent to INNER JOIN.
+*

 111. What are the types of APPLY operator?
 Explain with an example for each type in detail.
 111. What is Cross Apply?
 111. What is Outer Apply?